DocBohn/CowPi_documentation/docs/source/microcontroller.rst

 The nature of |i2c| allows for uses other than the display module without compromising the ability to work with the display module.
 If you choose to expand the Cow Pi in such a manner that other |i2c| modes are necessary, see Section 21.7 of the |microcontrollerReference|_ for details.

+*We strongly advise against using the ATmega328P as a peripheral while it is in the Cow Pi circuit.*

 .. _`atmega328pTWIStruct`:

 Structure for Memory-Mapped Input/Output